marksto/polylith-integrant/readme.md

 Still, don't forget to set it in case if you want to [launch](#launching) the app via the `-main` entrypoint locally.

 ## System Components

-The most frequently asked system was taken as an illustrative example.
-It uses several single-purpose components to work with a traditional database, in this case PostgreSQL.
+An example application employs several single-purpose components to do its job.

 Unfortunately, the term "component" becomes overloaded in the current context.
 It can both mean a Polylith component (a type of brick) and an Integrant system